JUDGES 7

 GIDEON RECRUITS A GREAT ARMY + BATTLES WITH ONLY 300 MEN

-Preparing to lead the Israelites in victory over the Midianites, Gideon gathers an army of twenty-two thousand men.
+Preparing to lead the Israelites in victory over the Midianites, Gideon gathers an army of thirty-two thousand men.
 God tells Gideon that he has recruited too many men.
 God wants to be glorified for the Israelites’ victory and does not want them to believe their victory came from their own strength.

 Following God’s instructions, Gideon spies on the Midianites.
 He overheard a dream interpreter proclaim that Israel would prevail over the Midianites.
 God’s perfect timing allowed Gideon to overhear a conversation that gave him more confidence in God’s plan for Israel.